 Optional: If you use Anti-DDoS Pro for the first time, click Activate Now on the Anti-DDoS Pro page.

 On the Anti-DDoS Pro page, click Create Anti-DDoS Instance.
-Then, select a region in the Create Anti-DDoS Instance dialog box.
+In the Create Anti-DDoS Instance dialog box, select a region from the Region drop-down list.

 Attach a bucket to the Anti-DDoS instance.